ripienaar/free-for-dev/README.md

    * [Yodiz](https://www.yodiz.com/) — Agile development and issue tracking.
 Free up to 3 users, unlimited projects.
    * [YouTrack](https://www.jetbrains.com/youtrack/buy/#edition=incloud) — Free hosted YouTrack (InCloud) for FOSS projects, private projects (free for 3 users).
 Includes time tracking and agile boards
    * [zenhub.com](https://www.zenhub.com) — The only project management solution inside GitHub.
 Free for public repos, OSS and nonprofit organizations
-   * [zepel.io](https://zepel.io/) - The project management tool that lets you plan features, collaborate across disciplines, and build software together.
-Free up to 5 members.
-No feature restrictions.
    * [zenkit.com](https://zenkit.com) — Project management and collaboration tool.
 Free for up to 5 members, 5 GB attachments.
    * [Zube](https://zube.io) — Project management with free plan for 4 Projects & 4 users.
 GitHub integration available.
    * [Toggl](https://toggl.com/) — Provides 2 free productivity tools.
 [Toggl Track](https://toggl.com/track/) for time management and tracking app with a free plan provides seamless time tracking and reporting designed for freelancers in mind.
 It has unlimited tracking records, projects, clients, tags, reporting and more.
 And [Toggl Plan](https://toggl.com/plan/) for task planning that comes with a free plan for solo developers with unlimited tasks, milestones and timelines.